- Good performance and fuel efficiency

 TRIMS & EQUIPMENT

-The 2013 Ford Escape is a compact crossover SUV that comes in four trim levels: S, SE, SEL and Titanium.
+The 2015 Ford Escape is a compact crossover SUV that comes in three trim levels: S, SE and Titanium.

-The S comes with 17-inch steel wheels, an integrated blind-spot mirror, MyKey parental controls, full power accessories, cruise control, air-conditioning, a tilt-and-telescoping steering wheel and a six-speaker sound system with a CD player and auxiliary audio jack.
+The S comes with 17-inch steel wheels, an integrated blind-spot mirror, MyKey parental controls, full power accessories, keyless entry, cruise control, air-conditioning, a tilt-and-telescoping steering wheel, a height-adjustable driver seat, 60/40-split folding and reclining rear seat, a rearview camera, the Sync voice command electronics interface, Bluetooth phone and audio connectivity, and a six-speaker sound system with a CD player, a USB/iPod interface and an auxiliary audio jack.

 INTERIOR & SAFETY

-As before, there's plenty of room inside the Escape, even in the rear seat, which has plenty of head- and legroom.
-The wide front seats are generously padded, with good bolstering for the seatback.
-Like the Focus, the Escape has a steering wheel with a sporty, thick rim that enhances this crossover's carlike image.
-Cargo space behind the rear seats measures 34.3 cubic feet.
+There's a competitive amount of room inside the Escape, even in the reclining rear seat, which has plenty of head- and legroom.
+The wide front seats are generously padded, with ample adjustment and good seatback bolstering.
+Storage space for smaller items in the front cabin is lacking compared to its rivals (especially the Honda CR-V), but cargo space behind the rear seats measures a competitive 34.3 cubic feet, and the squared-off roof line allows for a bigger dog to fit inside (only a few compact SUVs can claim the same).
 Flipping the rear seats down via a one-touch lever opens capacity up to 68.1 cubes, about average for the segment.
-One interesting feature is the optional hands-free power liftgate; as long as the key fob is within close proximity (i.e., in your pocket or purse), kicking or waving your foot under the rear bumper will open the liftgate.
+A helpful option on the Escape is the hands-free power liftgate that opens with a wave of your foot under the rear bumper (as long as you have the key somewhere on you).

 PERFORMANCE & HANDLING

-The 2013 Ford Escape is a winner in the segment of small crossover utility vehicles thanks to athletic driving dynamics, an inviting cabin and plenty of useful high-tech features.
+The 2015 Ford Escape is one of our favorite small crossover utility vehicles, thanks to athletic driving dynamics, an inviting cabin and useful high-tech features.